 Anything and everything!
 This Keto flatbread was specifically engineered to hold up to all of your favorite dips.

 Think of the all-time yummy classics, like Keto Spinach Dip or my One Minute Guacamole.
-Try dunking these flatbread triangles in my Keto Pizza Sauce (which doubles as a marinara) or slathering them in this Garlic Lover’s Pesto Spread.
+Try dunking these low carb flatbread triangles in my Keto Pizza Sauce (which doubles as a marinara) or slathering them in this Garlic Lover’s Pesto Spread.
 And then, of course, there is the Roasted Garlic Keto Hummus.
 YUM!

 The possibilities are endless!
 In fact, let’s throw in a few more options… They’d be perfect to scoops up some spicy red pepper feta dip or this warm rach crack dip!
 I finally have something delicious to eat these with besides a spoon!